 Raw (and darkly comedic), The Weight of Air eviscerates conventional addiction wisdom - the disregard for science and evidence in treatment, prevention and drug policy; racist catalysts behind US drug laws; reasons that, despite its proven efficacy, Buprenorphine is inaccessible to the vast majority of 20 million addicts.

-The Weight of Air will be published in 2021.
+The Weight of Air will be published on July 6, 2021.

 Despite the overwhelming prevalence, 97% of adults with co-occurring opioid addiction and depression disorders in rehab receive care for addiction only.